 Third-party vendor management consists of all the processes necessary for a company to monitor and manage the interactions with its third-party vendors.
-Some companies rely heavily on third-party vendors for help getting products to market faster, as well as to run business operations or provide other critical services.
+Some companies rely heavily on third-party vendors to help get products to market faster, as well as to run business operations or provide other critical services.

-Third-party relationships, however, also introduce a number of risks to an organization, including regulatory, reputational, information security, cybersecurity, and financial risks.
+Third-party relationships, however, also introduce several risks to an organization, including regulatory, reputational, information security, cybersecurity, and financial risks.
 In particular, if a vendor has access to your corporate network, that vendor can access sensitive corporate, employee, and customer data.
-That poses cybersecurity risk to your business.
+That poses a cybersecurity risk to your business.

 A vendor risk management plan should capture all the behaviors, access, and rules that an organization and its third-party vendors agree upon.
 The plan should include details about testing and assurance required to prove that the third-party service provider can do its job.
 The vendor risk management plan should also include a checklist of all the steps a third-party vendor must follow to keep its risks at some satisfactorily low level.